CZ-NIC/yangson/docs/instance.rst

       name`\ s of a list key, and ``value`` is the corresponding list key value.

-      This method raises :exc:`InstanceValueError` if the receiver is not a YANG list, and :exc:`NonexistentInstance` if no entry with matching keys exists.
+      This method raises :exc:`~.InstanceValueError` if the receiver is not a YANG list, and :exc:`~.NonexistentInstance` if no entry with matching keys exists.

       .. doctest::